phsinghka/blockchain_explorer_application/README.md

 ### 2. In the Client directory, you can run:
 ```
+> cd client
 > npm install
 > npm start

-The Server Runs on http://localhost:3000
+The Client Runs on http://localhost:3000
 ```

 \